lealjuanm/lealjuanm/README.md

 - 👋 Hi, I’m @lealjuanm
 - 👀 I’m interested in Tecnologi in general, video game and good tv shows
-- 🌱 I’m currently learning C++ and typescript
+- 🌱 I’m currently learning Rust | Typescript
-- 💞️ I’m looking to collaborate on project on C++ and javascript
+- 💞️ I’m looking to collaborate in general
 - 📫 How to reach me my twitter is @lealjuanm

 <!---